Understanding the Role of a Proprietor: Ownership, Responsibilities, and Business Impact

 Ownership Of Profits

-Proprietors enjoy direct ownership of business profits without dividing them among shareholders or partners.
+Proprietors enjoy direct ownership of business profits (DBA) without dividing them among shareholders or partners.
 This direct profit flow creates a strong incentive for growth and efficiency, as increased revenues directly benefit the proprietor.
 This exclusive profit ownership supports reinvestment into the business, fostering continuous development and expansion opportunities.

 Challenges Faced By Proprietors